Stochastic process: Black-Scholes Model

 One of the most famous applications of stochastic processes in finance is the Black-Scholes model for option pricing.
-Developed by Fischer Black, Myron Scholes, and Robert Solow, this model uses Geometric Brownian motion, a specific type of stochastic process, to describe the dynamics of asset prices.
-The model assumes that the price of a stock follows a continuous-time stochastic process and provides a closed-form solution for pricing European-style options.
-The Black-Scholes formula has had a profound impact on financial markets, forming the basis for much of modern options trading.
+Developed by Fischer Black, Myron Scholes, and Robert Merton (whose contributions led to the 1997 Nobel Memorial Prize in Economic Sciences), this model uses Geometric Brownian motion, a specific type of stochastic process, to describe the dynamics of asset prices.

+The model assumes that the price of a stock follows a continuous-time stochastic process driven by a stochastic differential equation (SDE):